abkfenris/reactjs_program/notes/01 - Intro to React Ecosystem.md

   ```

 ### Explicit Mutations
-- Explicitly call `setState` to get the view to rerender
+- Explicitly call `setState` to get the view to re-render

 ### "It's just JavaScript"
 - People getting grumpy when using it, but it's largely just a limitation of their knowledge of JavaScript.